-The actual total weight of the vehicle, all options, liquids, your personal cargo, and the hitch weight is important to know so that you DO NOT exceed the Gross Vehicle Weight
+The actual total weight of the vehicle, all options, liquids, your personal cargo, and the hitch weight is important to know so that you DO NOT exceed the Gross Vehicle Weight Rating (GVWR) of the RV.

 The volume of space available for storage may exceed the amount of available Cargo Capacity.